Toi invasion

-The Toi invasion (刀伊の入寇, toi no nyūkō) was the invasion of northern Kyūshū by Jurchen pirates in 1019.
+The Toi invasion (刀伊の入寇, Toi no nyūkō) was the invasion of northern Kyushu by Jurchen pirates in 1019.

 History

-At the time, Toi (되, twoy) meant "barbarian" in the Korean language.
-The Toi pirates sailed with about 50 ships from direction of Goryeo, then assaulted Tsushima and Iki, starting 27 March 1019.
-After the Iki Island garrison consisting of 147 soldiers led by Fujiwara Noritada was wiped out, the Jurchen pirates slaughtered all the Japanese men while seizing Japanese women as prisoners.
-Fujiwara Noritada, the Japanese governor was killed.
+Toi (되, twoy) meant "barbarian" in Middle Korean.
+The Toi pirates sailed with about 50 ships from the direction of Goryeo, then assaulted Tsushima and Iki provinces, beginning on 27 March 1019.
+After the Iki Island garrison, consisting of 147 soldiers led by Fujiwara Noritada, was wiped out, the Jurchen slaughtered all the men while seizing women as prisoners.
+Fujiwara Noritada, the governor, was killed.

-After that, they raided Chikuzen Province's Ido, Shima, and Sawara counties, and on April 9, they raided Hakata.
-For a week, using Noko Island in the Hakata Bay as a base, they sacked villages and kidnapped over 1000 Japanese, mostly women and young girls, for use as slaves.
-The Dazaifu, the administrative center of Kyūshū, then raised an army and successfully drove the pirates away.
+Subsequently, the Jurchen raided the Ido, Shima, and Sawara counties of Chikuzen Province and, on April 9, attacked Hakata (now a ward of the city of Fukuoka).
+For a week, using Noko Island in Hakata Bay as a base, they sacked villages and kidnapped over 1000 Japanese, mostly women and young girls, for use as slaves.
+The Dazaifu, the administrative center of Kyūshū, then raised an army and successfully drove them away.

-After that, they then raided Matsuura County, Hizen Province from April 13 to May 20, and were eventually repelled by Genchi, the founder of the "Matsuura 48 Parties", and after attacking Tsushima again, they retreated towards the Korean Peninsula.
+After that, they then raided Matsuura county in Hizen Province from April 13 to May 20, and were eventually repelled by Genchi, the founder of the "Matsuura 48 Parties", and after attacking Tsushima again, they retreated towards the Korean Peninsula.

-A few months later, the Goryeo delegate Jeong Jaryang (鄭子良) reported that the Goryeo navy had intercepted the pirates off of Wonsan and eliminated them.
-They rescued around 300 Japanese captives.
-Under Korean captivity "they were provided white clothes and fed meals with silverware".
-The Korean government then repatriated them back to Japan where they were thanked by the Dazaifu and given rewards.
-There remain detailed reports by two captive women, Kura no Iwame and Tajihi no Akomi, with Kura no Iwame's report being copied down.
+A few months later, the Goryeo delegate Jeong Jaryang (鄭子良) reported that the Goryeo Navy had intercepted the Jurchens off of Wonsan and eliminated them.
+They rescued around 300 captives, who were "provided white clothes and fed meals with silverware" by the Goryeo government.
+Goryeo then repatriated them back to Japan, where they were thanked by the Dazaifu and given rewards.
+There remain detailed reports by two captive women, Kura no Iwame and Tajihi no Akomi, with Kura no Iwame's report transcribed.

-The Japanese children and women kidnapped by the Jurchens were mostly likely forced to become prostitutes and sex slaves.
-Only 270 or 259 Japanese on 8 ships were returned when Goryeo managed to intercept them.
-1280 Japanese were taken prisoner, 374 Japanese were killed and 380 Japanese-owned livestock were killed for food.
+The children and women kidnapped by the Jurchens were most likely forced to become sex slaves.
+Only 270 or 259 Japanese on eight ships were returned when Goryeo intercepted them.
+1,280 were taken prisoner, 374 were killed, and 380 livestock were killed for food.

-These Jurchen pirates lived in what is today Hamgyŏngdo, North Korea.
+The Jurchen lived in Hamgyong Province, now in North Korea.